-The rating agency Standard & Poor’s (S&P) reaffirmed Mexico’s long-term foreign currency sovereign debt rating at “BBB,” two notches above the minimum investment-grade threshold.
+The rating agency HR Ratings reaffirmed Mexico’s long-term foreign currency sovereign debt rating at BBB+, three notches above the minimum investment-grade threshold.

-With this announcement, Mexico maintains its investment-grade status with all eight agencies that evaluate its sovereign debt.
+With this announcement, Mexico maintains its investment-grade status with all eight rating agencies that assess its debt.

 Source: Ministry of Finance and Public Credit (SHCP)